403thi/dynamic-image-renderer/README.md

 ### WARNING ⚠ The API is in a code refactoring process, so parameters and styles may change in the future.

+#### Refactoring TODO List
+- [ ] Improve parameter names
+- [ ] Break down main view into others views
+- [ ] Controller is doing multiple things, splits into usecases or something like that.
+- [ ] Improve the animation system
+    - [ ] Change "animations" to "textAnimations" to be able to add more animation stuff
+- [ ] Demo Viewer Refactoring

+#### Features TODO List
+- [ ] Change font parameter

 <hr>

 # **Make your repositories and READMEs more beautiful!**